katemccoll/Homework_05_third_party_APIs/README.md

 Here we have a functioning Work Day Scheduler that you can add appointments in and save them.
 The colour coded blocks will keep you up to date without having to check the time.

 <img src="Assets\Finished.JPG">

+If you would like any more information, feel free to contact me by email.